k5iogura/tensorflowlite-samples/CNN_NumberDetector/05_TensorflowLite_CPP/README.md

 # Using tensorflow-lite.a builds a.out

-On Ubuntu16.04 Intel CPU with AVX.
+On Ubuntu16.04 Intel CPU with AVX support.
 ```
 $ lscpu
 Architecture:          x86_64